Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 Stay friends with your sons as you raise them, and you’ll always have a friend to lean on.

-46. Your sons will want to marry you
+46. Your sons will want to marry their mama

 When one of my boys said he wanted to marry me, I smiled, shrugged my shoulders, and said, “That’s so sweet sunny-boy, but you can’t marry me.”
 “Why not?” he asked.
 “Because I’m already married,” I answered.
 He sighed and made his peace with having to marry someone other than mommy.